Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Introduction

 for some $\theta \in \Theta$.
-In other words, the hidden parameters for the rewards may vary along time but follows only a rule $f$ with initial value $\theta$.
-The function $r_t$ is viewed as the observation within contexts of system identifications for a partially observable system (cf. \citep{ljung2010perspectives}).
-Although the observation matrix is often unknown while satisfying observability assumption in this line of work, we consider a problem variant of learning from linear feedback (see \citep{lattimore2020bandit} for an overview of learning from bandit feedback).
-Here we mention that our work is orthogonal to the recent studies on regret minimization problems for non-stationary environments (or in particular, periodic/seasonal environments).
+In other words, the hidden parameters for the rewards may vary over time but follow only a rule $f$ with initial value $\theta$.
+The function $r_t$ could be viewed as the specific instance of partial observation (cf. \cite{ljung2010perspectives}). \\

-\paragraph{Our contributions.} The contributions of this work are three folds: First, under partially observable settings, applying the lower and upper bounds on particular forms of exponential sums, including the Weyl sum, we present provably correct algorithms that estimate certain dynamic structures while averaging out additive sub-Gaussian noise effects.
-This constitutes the first attempts for the problems under such general noise case.
-Second, because the information about dynamic structure that is asymptotically obtainable under our problem setting is an effective subset of the full information, we introduce a novel definition of such a subset mathematically.
-Lastly, we implemented our algorithms for toy examples to experimentally validate our claims.